chipsalliance/chisel/docs/src/explanations/testing.md

 - `EmitFsdb` adds an `-DemitFsdb=1` option which will cause the simulator, if it supports it, to generate an FSDB waveform.
-- `EmitVpd` adds an `-DemitFsdb=1` option which will cause the simulator, if it supports it, to generate an FSDB waveform.
+- `EmitVpd` adds an `-DemitVpd=1` option which will cause the simulator, if it supports it, to generate an VPD waveform.
 - `Scale` adds a `-Dscale=<float>` option.
 This provides a way for a user to "scale" a test up or down at test-tiem, e.g., to make the test run longer.
   This feature is accessed via the `scaled` method that this trait provides.